ropensci/treebase/inst/doc/treebase/treebase_github.md

 This returns an R list object, in which each element is an entry with bibliographic information corresponding to a published study that has deposited data in TreeBASE.
-From the length of this list we see that there are currently
+From the length of this list we see that there are currently 3105 published studies in the database.

-    Error in prettyNum(length(metadata)) : object 'metadata' not found

-published studies in the database.

 The `oai_metadata` function facilitates extracting the different meta-data fields.
 For instance, to obtain a list of all the dates of